jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 On a somewhat related note, if you like finding ways to pack more into less, try using the [Army Roll](https://youtu.be/fuD-ZZydsVg_) method of packing cloths.
-As a pre-pandemic frequent traveller, I found it quite effective in fitting a week's worth of cloths into one carry-on bag.
-And if you hate paying extra for checked-in bags, you can always do a courtesy check at the gate.
-Those are always free as long as your bag is small enough to fit in the overhead compartment.
+As a pre-pandemic frequent traveller, I found it was a great way to fit a week's worth of cloths into one carry-on bag.
+And if you hate paying extra fees for checked-in bags, you can always courtesy check your carry-on at the gate.
+That's always been free as long as your bag is small enough to fit in the overhead compartment.

 ### [<< Previous article](aoc-learnings.md)